MKL-NET/MKL.NET/README.md

 ## MKL.NET.Matrix

 - Performance and memory optimised matrix algebra library.
-- Scale and Transpose deferred and unlikely to result in allocations (MKL can perform these together for +, *).
+- Scale and Transpose deferred and unlikely to result in allocations (Can perform these together for +, *, and inplace for functions).
 - ArrayPool underlying memory model using IDisposable and Finalizers.
-- Future optimisations likely include bespoke ArrayPool, Pinned Object Heap, and pinning optimisations.
+- Uses the Pinned Object Heap for net5.0.

 The following examples only create one new matrix (using ArrayPool) without mutating inputs.
 ```csharp